<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=355311964967439&amp;ev=PageView&amp;noscript=1">

 Phase D in v2 adds rollback infrastructure:

-- Pre-prune rollback testing.
-Before we remove any MCP profiles, we test the restore path on a staging Context.
+• Pre-prune rollback testing.
+Before we remove any browser profiles, we test the restore path on a staging context.

-- bb-restore.sh.
-A single command that idempotently restores all deleted profiles and configs.
+• A single restore command.
+It idempotently restores all deleted profiles and configs.
 Run it once.
 Run it ten times.
 Same result.

 What we dropped

-NemoClaw pre-router work was in the original scope.
+A separate pre-router project was in the original scope.
 It looked related.
 It wasn't.
 It's a separate problem (routing efficiency).
-BB infrastructure is a separate problem (browser collision and token cost). v2 descopes the pre-router work and moves it to a follow-up.
+The browser-automation work is a separate problem (browser collision and token cost). v2 descopes the pre-router work and moves it to a follow-up.
 Scope creep is not focus.

 Verification: 12 explicit checks, not aspirational intent